JTL continues to go from strength to strength. Since our first Gender Pay Gap report, our headcount and demographic has changed significantly.

 As the current figures demonstrate, JTL has shown consist progress in addressing its gender pay gap since 2017 – the result of our conscious efforts to build a more inclusive, gender balanced workplace.

 The remaining pay gap largely reflects the gender make-up of the entire JTL workforce, with the majority of our team being male and a greater proportion of men occupying higher-paid technical and managerial roles.
-Our current gender split is 75% male and 25% female, and our nationwide team of assessors alone – predominantly male – accounts for 37% of our 361 employees
+Our current gender split has changed in the last two years from 75% male and 25% female to 65% and 35%, and our nationwide team of assessors alone – predominantly male – accounts for 30% of our 429 employees.

 This, in turn, reflects the industry we belong to.